benc423/DNSC3288Project/README.md

 ### Test Data
 * **Source of test data**: [test.csv](test.csv)
 * **Number of rows in test data**: 418
-* **State any differences in columns between training and test data**: Test data does not have labels.
+* **Differences in columns between training and test data**: Test data does not have labels.

 ### Model details
 * **Columns used as inputs in the final model**: 'Age',